th7mo/th7mo.com/git-commit.md

 The [commitlint](https://github.com/conventional-changelog/commitlint) project explains this convention in more detail.

 > [!IMPORTANT]
-> It is important to not create to many prefixes because too many categories defeat the purpose if categorizing commits.
+> Do not introduce to many prefix categories because it defeats the purpose if categorizing commits.

 ## Reverting commits